 How to Grow Grape Tomatoes

-Just a few years ago, grape tomatoes were largely an unknown fruit.
-They
+Just a decade ago, grape tomatoes were largely an unknown fruit.
+They seemed

-seemed to hit the marketplace by storm.
-People found these cherry sized,
+to hit the marketplace by storm.
+These cherry sized, egg-shaped fruit, are

 In the marketplace, grape tomatoes have quickly become very popular,